rangsimanketkaew/rangsimanketkaew.github.io/_posts/2023-04-20-how-I-learned-to-ski-in-3-days.md

 </figure>

 <p style="text-indent: 40px">
-In the early afternoon after having lunch, having been convinced by my friends, I somehow took a chairlift to the starting point of the blue slope (around 400-500 meters, not sure) with another friend who already has experience in skiing for many years (see in a map above) Frankly, I never forget the feeling at that time the slope was super steep and it scared me a lot!
+In the early afternoon after having lunch, having been convinced by my friends, for some unknown reaons, I took a chairlift to the starting point of a blue slope (around 600-700 meters, not sure) with another friend who already has experience in skiing (see a map above) Frankly, I never forget the feeling at that time;
+the slope was super steep and it scared me a lot!
 I asked myself "Is this a good idea to come here?" ..
 Hmm, anyway, let's try!
 I tried to recall what I had learned from the morning's lesson.
 Ok, at least, I got pizza and plough turn!
 I then quickly made a decision and started to ski on that steep slope whose first 20 meters, to me, at least, were like a cliff compared to the rest of the slope.
-Right thereafter I took off, I tried to ski down by cutting the slope to reduce the speed but it was getting faster and faster as I could not control my speed.
+Right thereafter I took off, I tried to ski down by cutting the slope to reduce the speed but it was getting faster and faster and eventually I was not able to control my speed.
 So the pizza trick that I had been believing that it was my best friend could not help me to stop!!
 I completely lost control and ultimately fell on the skis on the slope.
-Luckily I did not hurt myself, yet, which is thank to the binding technology that automatically released my ski boots from the skis.
+Luckily I did not hurt myself, yet, thank to the binding technology that automatically released my ski boots from the skis.
-I was able to stand up and decided to walk down to the camp and swear to myself that "ENOUGH!, NEVER EVER SKI IN THIS LIFE AGAIN!".
+I was able to stand up and decided to walk down to the valley, and I swear to myself that "I AM DONE!
+ENOUGH!, NEVER EVER SKI IN THIS LIFE AGAIN!".
-In the following days, it was so upsetting for me as I did stop skiing and returned all equipments (skis, ski boots, a helmet) to the ski shop from where I rented them.
-Yeah.. that is the ending of my Davos trip which later becomes the beginning of skiing again which completely changes my life up to now (and for good), and I would like tto share it with you.
+In the following day, it was so upsetting for me as I did stop skiing and returned all equipments (skis, ski boots, a helmet) to the ski shop.
+Yeah.. that is the ending of my Davos trip which has later become the beginning of skiing again, that completely changes my life up to now (and for good).
+HERE WE GO!!
 </p>

 <figure>